About Yannick Landais

 After carrying out post-doctoral work with Prof. Ian Fleming at Cambridge University (1988-1990), he took a position of Maître-Assistant at the University of Lausanne (1990-1997).
 He was then appointed at the University of Bordeaux, where he is currently Professor of organic chemistry.
 His research interests are in synthetic organic chemistry, asymmetric synthesis, radical chemistry, with a special emphasis on organosilicon chemistry and the application in total synthesis of natural products.
 Recently his interests also extended to polymer chemistry using organocatalysis.

-Since 2013, he is the President of the French-Japanese chemical Association (http://fjs.crihan.fr/FJS/Bienvenue.html).
+Between 2013 and 2018, he served as the President of the French-Japanese chemical Association (http://fjs.crihan.fr/FJS/Bienvenue.html).
 He is a member of the International Advisory Board of the “European Journal of Organic Chemistry”.

 Award and Distinctions